CASE STUDY

 Watch your early registration numbers as a leading indicator.

-Participants who sign up earlier have more time to fundraise—and more time to ask.
+Participants who sign up earlier have more time to fundraise.

 "I think everyone's team stories were really heartfelt this year.
 Sharing stories make a big impact.